-Yes, we only require a 30% deposit to secure your position on the trek if the trek is more than 60 days out with the full balance payable 60 days before departure.
-If the trek is departing within 60 days, full payment will be required when you book.
+Yes, we only require a 30% deposit to secure your position on the adventure if the departure is more than 60 days out, with the full balance payable 60 days before departure.
+If the adventure departs within 60 days, full payment will be required when booking.

 Is there a credit and debit card payment surcharge?